ADAC classification criteria

 The following factors play a role in the evaluation of the pitches:

-• Size and parcelling of the pitches
+• The size and layout of the pitches

-• Maintenance & design of the pitches
+• Maintenance and design of the pitches

-• Direct electricity connections and their ampere protection
+• Direct electricity connections and their amperage

-• Fresh water and waste water connections
+• Fresh and waste water connections

 • Gas connections